An Elephant’s Personhood on Trial

 Cupp also fears opening a “floodgate of litigation” as animal advocates work their way through the animal kingdom, moving from elephants and chimpanzees to common creatures—a worry echoed by Richard Epstein, a law professor at New York University, who spoke to Harvard Magazine about his concern that people might claim personhood for farm animals.
 “We kill millions of animals a day for food,” said Epstein.
 “If they have the right to bodily liberty, it’s basically a holocaust.”
 Rather than rights, Epstein suggests more animal-welfare protections.

 There are rejoinders to both points: Expanding rights to women, racial minorities, and children didn’t erode the rights of property-holding white men, and implications for other species are immaterial to the question of elephant or chimpanzee rights.
-Other lawsuits involving other species and other rights would certainly follow—but those deserve to be addressed on a case-by-case basis, rather than forestalled en masse because it’s uncomfortable to consider what they imply for animals we eat.
+Lawsuits involving other species and other rights would certainly follow—but those deserve to be addressed case by case rather than forestalled en masse because it’s uncomfortable to consider what they imply for animals we eat.

 Read: Why are baby animals dying at the National Zoo?

 Regardless of how Happy’s case is decided, though, the legal landscape for animals is changing.
-Outside the U.S., an Argentine court granted freedom to an orangutan at the Buenos Aires Zoo; courts in the Indian state of Uttarakhand ruled that animals both wild and domestic are not property but “legal entities” on whose behalf humans must act as guardians.
-The European Union, New Zealand, and Quebec explicitly recognize animals as sentient, though the actual impacts of sentience laws have been limited.
+Outside the United States, an Argentine court granted freedom to an orangutan at the Buenos Aires Zoo; courts in the Indian state of Uttarakhand ruled that animals both wild and domestic are not property but “legal entities” on whose behalf humans must act as guardians.
+The European Union, New Zealand, and Quebec explicitly recognize animals as sentient, though the actual impact of sentience laws has been limited.
 Legal rights for animals are no longer a fringe idea.

 “For the most part, there’s been an invisibility to anything but humans throughout the legal system,” says Irus Braverman, a law professor at the State University of New York at Buffalo.
 “We have to bring the animals back in.”